 Not all content needs to be shared everywhere.
-And not all content is suitable for every social media platforms.
+And not all content is suitable for every social media platform.
 Think of it as tailoring your message to your audience.
 Or adapting your communication style depending on who you are around.
 Who you are at work might act differently than who you are with friends or family.

-Most people think social media is either for sharing pictures, video or some sort of status update.
+Most people think social media is either for sharing pictures, videos, or some sort of status update.
 While they are not wrong, the content can be wildly different.
 There are of course cases where the same message can be on every platform.
 To make sure you are using all of these tools appropriately we have broken down the basics.

 To pick the best social media network for your business, learn about the top channels and how to use them for business.
 Here are the basics you should know about the most popular social media platforms.

 How to Master the Top 4 Social Media Platforms